pnp/blog/content/post/power-platform-extensibility/powerApps.md

 Microsoft  expects this approach to **become the preferred way**⭐, with all Power Apps code components being created this way after  this feature reaches general availability.
 [Create  your first component](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/implementing-controls-using-typescript)

+### Constraints and limitations

-**Constraints and limitations**:  React controls & platform libraries are **currently** [not supported for Power Pages](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/react-controls-platform-libraries#faq)
+ React controls & platform libraries are **currently** [not supported for Power Pages](https://learn.microsoft.com/en-us/power-apps/developer/component-framework/react-controls-platform-libraries#faq)

 ## Custom connectors with REST API

 Read more: [Custom  connectors](https://learn.microsoft.com/en-us/connectors/custom-connectors/)

-**Description**:  Use to  communicate to your external data sources and services.
+ Use to  communicate to your external data sources and services.
 A custom connector is  a wrapper around a REST API and can be created using tools like Azure Functions or Azure API Management.

 New  connectors, both Microsoft and third party, are  added constantly, and as an administrator you should be aware of new  connectors and ensure they are classified accordingly in your [Data loss prevention (DLP) policies](https://learn.microsoft.com/en-us/power-platform/admin/wp-data-loss-prevention)

+### Constraints and limitations

-**Constraints and limitations**:  Power Platform **only supports REST API**,  while Logic Apps also supports SOAP APIs.
+ Power Platform **only supports REST API**,  while Logic Apps also supports SOAP APIs.

 Custom connectors are **not supported in Power Pages**.
 However, you can use **Dataverse  Dataflows** to render data from a REST API to Power Pages.
 That data  will then need to either be replicated to Dataverse, or presented as a  Virtual Table.